pchhina/pchhina/README.md

 - 👋 Hi, I’m @pchhina
-- 👀 I’m interested in front-end web development
+- 👀 I’m interested in the intersection of software and mobility
-- 🌱 I’m currently doing projects using javascript, react and react-native
+- 🌱 I’m familiar with functional and OOP paradigms
-- 💞️ I’m looking to collaborate on any React project
+- 💞️ I’m expert in thermo-fluids applications in automotive industry
 - 📫 How to reach me param.chhina@gmail.com

 <!---